top of page

 Key Point:

-It's not enough to simply buy a wetsuit or drysuit.
-Because your survival can depend on it, it's important to take the time to make sure you understand exactly how it works - and also that it's working properly.
+To paddle safely on cold water, it's not enough to simply buy a wetsuit or drysuit.
+This is survival gear, so it's important to make sure you understand exactly how it works - and also that it's working properly.
 That's why two of our Five Golden Rules recommend that you Field-Test and Swim-Test your gear.

 What Cold Water Gear Does